INTO-CPS-Association/example_digital-twin_incubator/README.md

 The main novelty potential is the ability to answer what-if questions, which is somewhat general for digital twins.
 The controller does not need any sophisticated model to work, but any other questions regarding the future behaviour of a system with possibly open loop control, will require a somewhat good model of what’s actually happening inside the box at the time the questions are asked.

-Furthermore, the hope is that the approach used / created during this case study can be reused for the next case study (i.e. robotti/arm/water) and thereby validated/adjusted.
+Furthermore, the approach used / created during this case study can be reused for the next case study (i.e. robotti/arm/water) and thereby validated/adjusted.

 ## The System
 The overall purpose of the system is to reach a certain temperature within a box and keep the temperature regardless of content.